Twitter

 NPO Mash planned to build its first comsat

-2001 Aug.
-16: NPO Mashinostroenia, based in Reutov, demonstrated a full-scale mockup of the Ruslan-MM communications satellite and a full-scale payload section of the Strela booster, which is expected to boost the Ruslan-MM into initial orbit.
+In 2001, NPO Mashinostroenia, based in Reutov, demonstrated a full-scale mockup of the Ruslan-MM communications satellite and a full-scale payload section of the Strela space launcher which was expected to boost the Ruslan-MM into initial orbit.

-On June 22, 2001, NPO Mash won a contract from Russian satellite communications provider Intersputnik, which calls for the launch of the two Ruslan-MM comsats.
-The satellites will become the part of the constellation, which could eventually include as many as 100 spacecraft.
+On June 22, 2001, NPO Mash won a contract from Russian satellite communications provider Intersputnik, which called for the launch of the two Ruslan-MM comsats.
+The satellites were expected to become a part of the constellation which could eventually include as many as 100 spacecraft.
 As of July 2001, Interpsutnik also signed contracts with Khrunichev and NPO PM, who would supply two satellites each.

-According to the terms of the contract with NPO Mash, the first Ruslan-MM has to be launched 30 months after first funds are delivered by Intersputnik, presumably in September 2001.
-The second Ruslan-MM is expected to fly four months later.
+According to the terms of the contract with NPO Mash, the first Ruslan-MM has to be launched 30 months after first funds had been delivered by Intersputnik, presumably in September 2001.
+The second Ruslan-MM was expected to fly four months later.

-Both 637-kilogram satellites will be launched by the Strela booster into the initial orbit and then spend around 150 days climbing to their final geostationary orbit using electro-reactive engines.
-The weight of the spacecraft at the final orbit is expected to be 560 kilograms.
+Both 637-kilogram satellites were to be launched by Strela boosters into the initial orbit and then spend around 150 days climbing to their final geostationary orbit using electro-reactive engines.
+The weight of the spacecraft at the final orbit was expected to be 560 kilograms.

-NPO Mash currently hopes to test-fly the Strela booster for the first time in the second or third quarter of 2002.
-The launch is expected to take place from the silo facility in Baikonur, built from UR-100N ICBM.
-The Strela derived from the UR-100N ICBM, originally developed at NPO Mash.
+At the time, NPO Mash hoped to test-fly the Strela booster for the first time in the second or third quarter of 2002.
+The launch was expected to take place from the silo facility in Baikonur, built for the UR-100N ballistic missiles.
+The Strela itself derived from the UR-100N ICBM, originally developed at NPO Mash.

-The Strela's operational launches are expected beginning in the fourth quarter of 2002 from Svobodny Cosmodrome in the Russian Far East.
+The Strela's operational launches were expected to start in the fourth quarter of 2002 from Svobodny Cosmodrome in the Russian Far East.

-NPO Mash also develops Condor-E satellite platform designed to carry radar remote-sensing and optical imaging payloads.
-The spacecraft is an "export" version of a classified project financed by the federal government.
-Both satellites would be launched on the Strela booster.
+NPO Mash also developed Kondor-E satellite platform designed to carry radar remote-sensing and optical imaging payloads.
+Kondor-E was an "export" version of a classified project financed by the federal government.
+Both satellites were launched on the Strela booster, but the Ruslan-MM communications satellite project had never materialized.

 Comsat for Angola